pytorch/rfcs/RFC-0005-structured-kernel-definitions.md

 in the meta function, after doing all appropriate allocations, it will delegate to the underlying `set_output` in TensorIterator, letting it query with `maybe_get_output()` to register any outputs necessary.

+## Piggybacking other improvements

+Ports to structured kernels must be done individually by hand.
+Because the porting process is already labor intensive, we should do other improvements "while the patient is open".
+Here are some candidate improvements which should consider applying

+### Removing mutable references from out arguments

+Historically, out and inplace variants of functions take a `Tensor&` rather than a `const Tensor&`.
+This convention has lead to no end of confusion for kernel writers, who incorrectly surmise that given a mutable reference `Tensor& out`, one may assign the output by writing `out = ... some expression ...`  (this doesn't work).

+The absence of the const modifier is currently relied upon by template metaprogramming machinery (to detect if arguments are out tensors or not); however, because the implementations of structured kernels are a layer below the operator registration layer, the const modifier can be eliminated from the `TORCH_IMPL_FUNC` API without requiring the rest of the system to be updated.

+One implication of this change is that the out parameter cannot be easily passed to existing public API that requires a mutable reference.
+This can be easily remedied by updating the existing APIs to accept const references and not only mutable references.

+### Type refinement

+Once we have dispatched to a CPU kernel, we know that the tensor in question is in fact a CPU tensor, and not (for example) a CUDA tensor.
+However, this information is not retained inside of the body of the kernel, and so if a user makes a method call or regular `at::` namespace function call, the dispatcher still must inspect the type tag to rediscover, yes, indeed, we still have a CPU tensor.

+One promising approach to solving this problem is to refine the type of a tensor from `Tensor` to `CPUTensor`, where a `CPUTensor` represents a tensor that is statically known to be a CPU Tensor.
+Operations (functions and methods) on `CPUTensor` bypass dispatching and go directly to the CPU implementations in question.  `const CPUTensor&` can be defined to implicitly convert into `const Tensor&`, which means existing APIs that don't know how to short circuit can continue to do pre-existing behavior.

+The primary consequence of making this change immediately is we must immediately create a CPUTensor class with enough methods to cover the usual surface area (even if those methods don't apply any performance optimization).
+With code generation this should not be too much code.
+This would also require the creation of a CPUTensorRef class to ensure that CPUTensors can be created from `const Tensor&` without incurring a reference count bump).

+One question is wheter or not the existence of CPUTensor means we should eliminate the `at::cpu::` namespace (as they serve near equivalent purposes;
+if you have functions which support CPUTensor, simply (unsafely) cast your Tensor to a CPUTensor and then utilize the regular API.)
+One possible argument for retaining the `at::cpu::` namespace is that these functions are guaranteed to bypass dispatching, whereas other functions may implicitly downcast to `Tensor` and do an optimized call.

+## Long term status of unstructured kernels

+Structured operators are currently strictly defined in terms of an out operation.
+However, there are some operators in PyTorch which do not have out variants, because they typically don't make sense.
+Some of the most notable operator types of this form:

+* View operations
+* Factory functions
+* `copy_`

+Since non-structured kernels simply operate at a lower level of abstraction, in principle, it is not a big deal if some operators never become structured; to make an analogy, sometimes you have to write assembly, and as long as it is not too frequent, there is not too much to be gained from trying to extend the functionality of your system to expunge these entirely.

+However, there is one practical problem with doing this: we continue to have separate code generation paths for structured and unstructured kernels, and in some cases, there are improvements that could be profitably applied to both structured and unstructured kernels (for example, elimination of mutable `Tensor&` references).
+For some improvements, the correct answer to "I want my operator to have this improvement" is "port it to structured kernels".
+However, in the cases where this is not possible, there must be some alternate recourse.

+Here are the list of planned improvements to structured kernels which also should be equivalently applied to unstructured kernels:

+* Generation of `at::cpu::` stubs for static runtime.
+Suggested
+  resolution: implement for unstructured as well.

+* Removal of mutable references.
+Suggested resolution: don't bother fixing in the unstructured case (until someone decides to purge mutable references from the public API.
+Which, let's be honest, probably isn't going to happen).